vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/4-ConfiguringYourAppSettings.md

 In the example above, we added a new app user identification called `popupLayout`.

-> ⚠️ *Do not forget to learn more about [JSON Schema](http://json-schema.org/understanding-json-schema/) before building your app's `settingSchema` field.*
+> ℹ️ *Do not forget to learn more about [JSON Schema](http://json-schema.org/understanding-json-schema/) before building your app's `settingSchema` field.*